undrfined/Hydround/README.md

 ```
 git clone https://github.com/undrfined/Hydround.git
 ```
 Next, start compiling using this commands.
-Also it will compile RakNet library.
+You need [boost](boost.org) to compile it.
 ```
 cd Hydround
 make